Irish prime minister says Brexit deal 'can be done'

 She declined to comment on the detail of the talks, saying both sides needed space to complete discussions.

-The support of the DUP’s 10 members of parliament is seen as key to May’s winning over skeptical members of her Conservative party and securing parliamentary approval for the withdrawal agreement.
+The support of the DUP’s 10 members of parliament is seen as key to May’s winning over sceptical members of her Conservative party and securing parliamentary approval for the withdrawal agreement.

 Asked by Irish state broadcaster RTE how he envisaged a deal could be done between Britain and the EU after weeks of stalemate, Varadkar cited the common ground between the Irish government and the DUP.